raspberrypilearning/octapi-brute-force-enigma/en/step_4.md

 ![Decrypt settings](images/decrypt-settings.png)

 + In your Python file, set up an Enigma machine object.
-Use the same settings as on your settings sheet, exactly as they appear:
+Use the same settings as on your settings sheet.
+Each setting should be a string and should be typed exactly as it appears on the settings sheet, for example the rotors would be set as `'II V III'`.

 ```python
 # Set up the Enigma machine